Welcome to St Vincent College and information that will guide you when making choices either for yourself or your son/daughter or Looked after Child.

-- Full time nurse who resides on the college campus.
+- Full time nursing team located on the college campus.
 The college nurse oversees medical protocols and stores, tracks, monitors and records the administration of medication.
-Personal Care is also managed by the Nurse and her team.
+The Nurse and her team also manage Personal Care.
 The organisation and delivery of:

 - Physiotherapy and

 These are part of the Nurse’s duties.
 Where appropriate, specific agencies can be contacted and appointments made either in college or at an alternative venue.

 Study Skills support is available throughout the college day and students are free to make contact using a variety of methods such as email, filling in a form or attending a drop-in session.